mackhankins/Nuke2Disqus/readme.md

 5. Use the Generic (WXR) option on the Disqus import to upload exported.xml.

 #### Notes
+* Requires PDO extension for PHP.
+Mysql version soon I guess.
 * You can use http://validator.w3.org/ to validate.
+* You can check the percentage of your import status at http://import.disqus.com/.